-This Hotjar guide really helps with the most important part of CRO – conversion research, and you can use it to improve any kind of website, from ecommerce websites to startup websites.
+This Hotjar guide really helps with the most important part of conversion rate optimization – conversion research, and you can use it to improve any kind of website, from ecommerce websites to startup websites.
 It’s a pretty long guide, so for easier navigation I have included links for the main contents:

 A quick overview of the 8 tools included with Hotjar: